 - Clothing worn during practices and games should be light weight and expose as much of the skin as possible for evaporation of sweat, without compromising your child's safety.

-- Make sure that your child is slowly acclimated to hot, humid weather by starting with light practices and gradually increasing intensity the first 1 to 2 weeks of practice in hot, humid conditions.
+- Make sure that your child is slowly acclimated to hot, humid weather by starting with light practices and gradually increasing intensity the first one to two weeks of practice in hot, humid conditions.

 - Anyone with an illness (like a cold or flu) should avoid exercising in hot, humid weather until the illness is gone.
 Children with chronic conditions should consult their physicians before playing sports in these conditions.
 Obesity can also play a big role in heat illness.